 - Continue mixing until the dough starts showing some consistency or when all the liquids are fully incorporated.
 At that point turn off your mixer and switch the flat blade for the hook.

-- After the 15-20 minutes have passed, turn off your machine, and remove the bowl, do not remove the dough from the bowl.
+- After the 15-20 minutes have passed, turn off your machine, remove the hook and remove the bowl, do not remove the dough from the bowl.

 - If you have a proofing setting in your oven, turn it on now.
 If your oven doesn’t count with a proofing setting, warm your oven to about 50oC (122oF), turn it off once it reaches the temperature.

 - Picture the dough as a square sitting at the bottom of your mixing bowl.
 With a spatula or a wooden spoon, pick one edge of the dough and fold it towards the center.
 Pick the opposite edge of the dough and fold it in.
 Do the same with the other 2 edges and repeat the process one more time.
 Cover with a wet cloth and place in the oven for the first proofing.
 Proof for about 2 hours.

 - In the meantime butter a 9″ x 13″ pyrex baking dish for a thicker bread great for sandwiches or a 11″ x 14″ or larger for a thinner bread, do not add any flour.
 Set aside.

 - After the 2 hours have passed, you should have a dough about three times the size, very fluffy and moist.
 Remove the dough from the bowl with the help of a spatula and place in the baking sheet.